Lanabi/geo_classifier_dict_ru/README.md

 1) for each country, the names of the major cities and regions were downloaded from Wikipedia
 2) all the words were stemmed with Porter Stemmer
-2) words with initial length longer >= 6 characters:  stems were concatenated with '*' symbol
+2) words with initial length  >= 6 symbols:  stems were concatenated with '*' symbol
-3) words with initial length longer < 6 characters: stemmed were checked and concatenated with '*' or '?' manually
+3) words with initial length  < 6 symbols: stems were checked and concatenated with '*' or '?' manually
 4) if the stem of a word matched the stem of one of 5000 most commonly words in Russian, the stem was dropped from the dictionary
 5) if a duplicate entry occurred in a dictionary, a geographical item which population is less was dropped